analogdevicesinc/ai8x-training/README.md

 The results of the generated code have been verified to match AI84 exactly and may be used to demonstrate the efficacy of the custom CNN accelerator.

-The `Device/` folder contains a sample Makefile, an edited `arm_math.h` header file (which allows code execution on a host instead of a microcontroller), and a custom fully connected layer in the file `arm_fully_connected_q7_s8p7_opt.c` that returns s8.7 fixed-point outputs, and a custom `arm_softmax_s8p7_q15.c` which is aware of the fixed-point input (both of these files are also used for the software classification layer on AI84/AI85).
+The `Device/` folder contains a sample Makefile, and a custom fully connected layer in the file `arm_fully_connected_q7_q8p7_opt.c` that returns Q8.7 fixed-point outputs, and a custom `arm_softmax_q8p7_q15.c` which is aware of the fixed-point input (both of these files are also used for the software classification layer on AI84/AI85).
 Additionally, a `tornadocnn.h` header file is included which helps for both embedded examples as well as CMSIS NN code.